General Dentistry

 During your visits, your dentist may advise a dental sealant and/or fluoride supplements, especially for children whose teeth are naturally softer and more susceptible to decay.

 Dental sealants are clear plastic coatings that are “painted” onto the back molars.
 They work as an extra shield against the sugars that cause decay.
-Both children and adults can benefit from having sealants applied to the harder to clean back teeth to reduce the possibility of cavities.
+Both children and adults can benefit from having sealants applied to the harder-to-clean back teeth to reduce the possibility of cavities.

 Although easy to apply, the sealants will wear off eventually, so they will need periodic re-application to continue the benefits.